Home » ... » South America » Ecuador » Colonial Haciendas Ride

 Suitable for: non-riders families

-Varied paced riding with plenty of opportunities for long canters, on top quality horses, in two stunning yet very distinct, areas of Ecuador, in the heart of the Andes.
-Each day we ride onto another stunning location.
-We start the ride on grassy tracks between the patchwork fields of the beautiful Andean valleys of the northern highlands.
-We end the ride with long canters, across arid plains in the national park just below the magnificent snow capped Cotopaxi Volcano.
-The tour now includes the wild Andean ‘paramo’ grasslands.
-You will stay at & visit a wonderful selection of different historic haciendas – some founded by the early Spanish settlers in the 1600s, one incorporating Inca walls.
+This tour now includes the wild Andean ‘paramo’ grasslands.
+You will stay at, and visit, a wonderful selection of different historic haciendas – some founded by the early Spanish settlers in the 1600s - with one incorporating Inca walls.
 Also included is a stay at a working farm.
-Other visits along the way include market visits, a visit to a rose plantation and to a weaving centre.
+Other visits along the way include market visits, a visit to a rose plantation, and a weaving centre.

 Day 1